jananijeevanna/freshersbatch-oct16/Assignments/README.txt

-This repository contains assignments for GIT
+This repository contains html-assignments for GIT.